nickjj/orats/README.md

 You can use the `.env` file as a guide so you know which values you need to write out as true ENV variables on your server using whatever server provisioning tools you use.

+#### Project path

+Make sure you have the project path set properly on your server.
+It is used by both puma and sidekiq to determine where they should write out their pid, socket and log files.
+If this is not set correctly then you will not be able to start your application properly in non-development mode.

 #### Puma

 You should set your puma min/max threads to 0 and 16 and use at least 2 workers if you want to do phased restarts.
 From